 The opportunity to consider Inferred Resources was discussed in the Feasibility Study.
 The Inferred Mineral Resource inside the Reserve open pit designs potentially contains an additional 20koz of gold.
 The Inferred Mineral Resource external to the open pit design contains 130koz of gold.
 Recommendations have been made to initiate further exploration programs aimed at the conversion of Inferred Mineral Resources into Indicated Mineral Resources.
-Should those conversions be successful, the Mineral Resources could potentially be significantly increased.
-The Selinsing Gold Mine has a proven record in converting oxide Inferred Mineral Resources to recovered ounces, even though historical records should not be used as an indicator of future performance.
+Should those conversions be successful, the Mineral Resources to recovered ounces, even though historical records should not be used as an indicator of future performance.